arkwright/vim-whiplash/README.md

     ~/.vim/bundle/vim-whiplash/projects/fubar/.gitignore

-Now, add the following line to Whiplash `config.vim` file for the `fubar` project:
+Now, add the following line to the Whiplash `config.vim` file for the `fubar` project:

     :WhiplashCopyFile .gitignore